MinusKube/SmartInvsDocs/pages/slot_iterators.md

 The `ended()` method returns `true` if the iterator is at the last slot of the inventory, and `else` if it isn't.

-You can allow the iterator to override existing items by calling the `allowOverride(boolean)` method.
+You can allow the iterator to override existing items by calling the `allowOverride(boolean)` method, the default value is `true`.

 Finally, the `blacklist(int row, int column)` method lets you blacklist a slot to skip it automatically (it will not skip the last slot).